m-usmananwar/m-usmananwar/README.md

 - 🌱 I’m currently learning Design Patterns and AWS.
 - 🚀 I’m always looking for ways to optimize and scale applications for better performance.
-- 💬 Ask me about PHP Laravel.
+- 💬 Ask me about PHP, Laravel, and RESTFUL APIS.
 - 📫 How to reach me: usmananwar916@gmail.com
+- 📝 I also write articles about development.
+You can check them out on [Medium](https://medium.com/@m-usmananwar).

 ## 🛠 Skills
 - **Backend:** PHP, Laravel, MySQL